Can You Use Nitrogen for Plasma Cutting? A Practical Guide

 Cost and Cut Quality

-Optimization turns on a simple trade-off: nitrogen raises cut quality and speed on stainless and aluminum but increases operating cost versus compressed air.
+The trade-off is straightforward: nitrogen raises cut quality and speed on stainless and aluminum but increases operating cost versus compressed air.

 Choose nitrogen when the specification prioritizes clean cut quality, minimal dross formation, and high precision on nonferrous alloys.
 Its inert behavior suppresses oxidation, sharpens edge definition, and supports higher traverse rates.